end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-03-20-nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies.md

 # Introduction

 The following article is about my first Arduino library that I have written.
-NonBlockingRTTTL is a non-blocking arduino library for playing RTTTL data. <span style="text-decoration: underline;">**EDIT**</span>: The NonBlockingRtttl arduino library is now moved to GitHub.
+NonBlockingRTTTL is a non-blocking arduino library for playing RTTTL data.

+**EDIT**: The NonBlockingRtttl arduino library is now moved to GitHub.
 Source code can be downloaded from the project’s [GitHub page](http://github.com/end2endzone/NonBlockingRTTTL).

 EDIT: NonBlockingRTTTL library is now available on the [Arduino Library Manager](http://www.arduino.cc/en/guide/libraries#toc3).